vicbob/PhishAlert/README.md

 Phish alert is a chrome browser extension for detecting phishing webpages

 ## Note:
-This package is only functional on Chrome browser
+This package is only functional on a desktop Chrome browser

 ### To add this package:
 * Clone/download this repository